GuillaumePoirrier/9gag-upvoted-post-downloader/README.md

 Be careful to put your project in a place where you have enough storage to store your posts.

+### Download your upvoted posts

+1. Open a Python cli
+2. run `pip install requests`
+3. run python3 downloader.py

+The posts that will be downloaded in /data directoryare the ones listed in data.txt.
+To download yours, go to next step

 ### Get Posts ids list

 According to GDPR, all websites detaining personal informaton about you can be asked to give the user's all the data they detain about them.
 Thus, we have first to ask 9gag the list of all the data they have about your profile.